Parkland Walk: Crouch End Hill to Highgate tunnels

 Beyond this, the cutting opens out on the northern side as the route skirts a hill, parallel to Hornsey Lane where some apartment blocks have been built.
 The route bridges Stanhope Road on a footbridge replacing the original structure.
 The route continues on an embankment to a brick-built bridge over Northwood Road, beneath which traffic can flow in only one direction at a time.
 The surrounding ground rises rapidly and the route becomes a cutting at the end of which the portals of the southern pair of Highgate tunnels come into view.
 Vestiges of line-side electrical equipment for the planned 1930s electrification of the line and part of the structure of the old Highgate station are visible through the tunnels.
 The tunnels are closed to pedestrian access; consequently, the main route ends here with an exit onto Holmesdale Road.
 Should the walker choose to proceed further, they can travel uphill along Holmesdale Road which soon joins Archway Road; continuing along Archway Road, travelling north past Highgate station, leads to the junction between Archway Road and Muswell Hill Road.

 Cranley Gardens to Alexandra Palace

-The route between the northern end of the Highgate Tunnels to the Northern Line depot at Wellington Junction is used by trains entering the depot; the rest of the cutting around Highgate Wood from Wellington Junction to Cranley Gardens station is outside the wood's fence.
+The route between the northern end of the Highgate Tunnels and the Northern Line depot at Wellington Junction is used by trains entering the depot; the rest of the cutting around Highgate Wood from Wellington Junction to Cranley Gardens station is outside the wood's fence.
 It is not officially part of Parkland Walk and so is allowed to stay overgrown.